GFdiablo117/APV/readme.md

 #### Icons
 ![Gefaese](./Images/gefaese.png)

 The means of transport are presented as a circle displaying the coherent number of the train or bus.
+When a line is selected all icons of this line get bigger and the corresponding symbol for subway, tram or bus is displayed.

-The ring indicates the number of passengers in each transport containers.
-Because this is a new form of displaying information we want to make the filling level feel intuitive like water pouring into the container. [was zu den ausgefahrenen großen icons]
+The ring around the icon indicates the number of passengers in each transport container and thus allows a forecast of the likelihood for a seat.
+As this is a new form of displaying information it was important for us to make the filling level feel intuitive like water pouring into the container.

+The most accurate view of the filling level we provide in zoom 1: here the transportation containers are displayed with the actual amount of carts and for every single cart the ring displays the specific filling level.

 ![Marker](./Images/markers.png)